-Giardia is a microbial pathogen present in varying concentrations in many surface waters and groundwater under the influence of surface water.
+Giardia is a microbial pathogen present in varying concentrations in many surfacewater and groundwater under the influence of surface water.
 Giardia is removed/inactivated through a combination of filtration and disinfection or by disinfection.
-New York City Department of Environmental Protection (NYCDEP)

-samples for Giardia cysts on a weekly basis.
-During the 2017 sampling period, fifty-two (52) samples were collected and tested for #cysts/50ML by NYCDEP.
-Twenty-six (26) samples were tested positive.
+New York City Department of Environmental Protection (NYCDEP) samples for Giardia cysts on a weekly basis.
+Based on NYCDEP Water Quality Report 2018, Fifty-three (53) samples were collected and tested for #cysts/50L by NYCDEP.
+Thirty-seven (37) samples were tested positive.
 Therefore, testing indicates the presence of Giardia in our source water.
 However, current test methods do not allow us to determine if the organisms are dead or if they are capable of causing disease.
 The presence of low levels of Giardia detected in the source water required no further action on the part of NYCDEP.

 Ingestion of Giardia may cause giardiasis, an intestinal illness.
 People exposed to Giardia may experience mild or severe diarrhea, or in some instances no symptoms at all.
 Fever is rarely present.
 Occasionally, some individuals will have chronic diarrhea over several weeks or a month, with significant weight loss.
 Giardiasis can be treated with anti-parasitic medication.
 Individuals with weakened immune systems should consult with their health care providers about what steps would best reduce their risks of becoming infected with Giardiasis.
 Individuals who think that they may have been exposed to Giardiasis should contact their health care providers immediately.
 The Giardia parasite is passed in the feces of an infected person or animal and may contaminate water or food.
-Person to person transmission may also occur in day care centers or other settings where hand washing practices are poor.
+Person to person transmission may also occur in daycare centers or other settings where hand washing practices are poor.